 How long does therapy take?

-The average therapy relationship lasts between 8 - 12 sessions, but this depends a lot on what you're looking to achieve.
+Many folks feel a meaningful change after 4-6 sessions, but this depends a lot on what you're looking to achieve.
 Some issues can be worked through quickly, while more deep-seated issues can take longer to address.
-You may get what you need after three sessions, or you may find your therapist so helpful that you want to continue going for a good while.
-This can be a great thing to discuss with your therapist during your first few sessions.
+This topic can be great to discuss with your therapist during your first few sessions.

 What can I do to feel better right away?